emhaye/IP-Finder/README.md

 ## Where is IP Finder's data retrieved from?

-Icons courtesy of http://gosquared.com , IP Data courtesy of from http://ipinfo.io/ and http://icanhazip.com
+Icons courtesy of http://gosquared.com , IP Data courtesy of  http://ipinfo.io/ and http://icanhazip.com
 Map image courtesy of Google Maps.

 ## Installation

-You can now install this extension from Gnome extensions website by clicking on this
+You can now install this extension from Gnome extensions website by clicking on the link below
 > [Installation  Link](https://extensions.gnome.org/extension/1190/ip-finder/)